Skip to main content

 The Challenge

 Rebuild the IPO platform from Vue to React in 6 weeks for the Deliveroo IPO launch.
-No room for delay for one of the UK's most anticipated public offerings with significant financial transactions at stake.
+No room for delay.
+Significant financial transactions at stake, fixed deadline, no flexibility.

 I owned the frontend and the Technical Director owned the backend.
 Tight collaboration, small team.